EpicGamesExt/raddebugger/README.md

   layer.
 - `font_provider` (`FP_`): An abstraction layer for various font file decoding and font rasterization backends.
-- `fuzzy_search` (`FZY_`): Provides a fuzzy searching engine for doing large, asynchronous fuzzy searches.
-Used by the debugger for implementing things like the symbol lister or the `Procedures` view, which search across all loaded debug info records, using fuzzy matching rules.
 - `geo_cache` (`GEO_`): Implements an asynchronously-filled cache for GPU
   geometry data, filled by data sourced in the `hash_store` layer's cache.
 Used for asynchronously preparing data for visualization.
 - `hash_store` (`HS_`): Implements a cache for general data blobs, keyed by a 128-bit hash of the data.
-Also implements a 128-bit key cache on top, where the keys refer to a unique identity, associated with a 128-bit hash, where the hash may change across time.
+Also implements a keying system on top, where keys refer to a unique identity which corresponds to a history of 128-bit hashes.
   Used as a general data store by other layers.
 - `lib_raddbg_markup` (`RADDBG_`): Standalone library for marking up user
   programs to work with various features in the debugger.
 Does not depend on `base`, and can be independently relocated to other codebases.
-- `lib_rdi_format` (`RDI_`): Standalone library which defines the core RDI types and helper functions for reading and writing the RDI debug info file format.
+- `lib_rdi` (`RDI_`): Standalone library which defines the core RDI types and helper functions for reading and writing the RDI debug info file format.
   Does not depend on `base`, and can be independently relocated to other codebases.
 - `lib_rdi_make` (`RDIM_`): Standalone library for constructing RDI debug info data.
 Does not depend on `base`, and can be independently relocated to other codebases.
+- `linker` (`LNK_`): The layer which implements the RAD Linker executable itself.
-- `mdesk` (`MD_`): Code for parsing Metadesk files (stored as `.mdesk`), which is the JSON-like (technically a JSON superset) text format used for the debugger's user and project configuration files, view rules, and metacode, which is parsed and used to generate code with the `metagen` layer.
+- `mdesk` (`MD_`): Code for parsing Metadesk files (stored as `.mdesk`), which is the JSON-like (technically a JSON superset) text format used for the debugger's user and project configuration files and metacode, which is parsed and used to generate code with the `metagen` layer.
 - `metagen` (`MG_`): A metaprogram which is used to generate primarily code and data tables.
 Consumes Metadesk files, stored with the extension `.mdesk`, and generates C code which is then included by hand-written C code.
 Currently, it